chrishoina/oci-arch-ords-ha/notes.md

 ## 3 Compute Instance

+The same assumptions apply; that you already have an OCI Compute Instance up and running.

-> :bulb: Create and connect to your first OCI Compute Instance.
+> :bulb: If not, you create and connect to your first OCI Compute Instance.
 [Learn how](https://docs.oracle.com/en-us/iaas/Content/Compute/tutorials/first-linux-instance/overview.htm).
+That will get you most of the way there.
+FYI, I'm using a Linux instance *not* Ubuntu.

 Below are the details of the compute instance I'm using in this demonstration: